Eileenzyf/ISO-App-Prediction/README.md

 		1. *Run a simple linear regression model to check the R square, variable importance and residual plot to determine what advanced model to use.
 (2 point)*
 		2. *Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
 (4 points)*

 	- Build Pipeline
+		 1. From local to AWS (4 points)
+		 2. From AWS to Web App (4 points)
 	- Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
 		1. Create interactive page allow the user to enter the attributes of their apps, attributes should be corresponds to the parameters used in the models.
 (5 points)
 		2. For certain attributes, enable users to click on instead of simple text entry for diverse user experience.
 (2 points)
 		3. Predict and show the number of reviews and ratings for the specific file on the same page in 20 seconds.
 (2 points)
 		4. Test run the app to evaluate the performance.
-(3 points)
+(4 points)

 ## Repo structure